openjck/domainspy/README.md

 for certain architectures, you can specify them like this: `npm run compile -- --targets node8-linux-x64,node8-macos-x64`.

-Remember to put a *domains.json* file and a *.env* file in whatever directory you ultimately move the binary to.
-The application will error out if these aren't present.
+Remember to put a *domains.json* file in whatever directory you ultimately move the binary to.
+The application will error out if it isn't present.
+You will also need to put a *.env* file in that directory or set the required environment variables some other way.

 ### Test